MortadhaMannai/MortadhaMannai/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/mannai-mortadha/](https://www.linkedin.com/in/mannai-mortadha/)

-- 💬 Ask me about **Natural Language Processing and Deep Reinforcement Learning **
+- 💬 Ask me about ** XAI ,Natural Language Processing and Deep Reinforcement Learning **

 - ⚡ To inquire about speaking at an event or to contact me regarding speaking engagements, please feel free to reach out through the following channel : https://sessionize.com/Mortadha_Mannai